Military Advocate General: School of Military Law

 The School of Military Law is responsible for providing training in the IDF on matters of military law and for the professional development of those serving in the MAG Corps.
-The School of Military Law also trains and accredits IDF officers to conduct disciplinary proceedings, and supervises disciplinary proceedings in the IDF.
-The School of Military Law also coordinates the process for requests by soldiers for pardons or sentence reduction.
+The School of Military Law trains and accredits IDF officers to conduct disciplinary proceedings, and supervises disciplinary proceedings in the IDF.
+The School of Military Law coordinates the process for requests by soldiers for pardons or sentence reduction.

 The legal training provided by the School of Military Law to IDF commanders and soldiers include in-depth studies of military law, analysis of real events and lessons-learned, practical workshops, the use of advanced training methods and conducting certification courses.
 The primary topics covered in these trainings are the areas of international law relevant to IDF activity and other legal issues relating to IDF activities, such as command responsibility.
 The School of Military Law also operates the Military Training and Exercise Administration, the purpose of which is to challenge IDF commanders with the legal aspects of operational scenarios during trainings and exercises that take place in the IDF.

-The School of Military Law is also responsible for training and accrediting officers and soldiers in the MAG Corps, upon their arrival to the unit and throughout their service.
+The School of Military Law is responsible for training and accrediting officers and soldiers in the MAG Corps, upon their arrival to the unit and throughout their service.
 For decades, the School of Military Law has run the Legal Officer Training Course, which constitutes the MAG Corps' accreditation course and is the flagship course for MAG Corps officers.
 This course is the bridge between legal studies in university and the military context, and prepares dozens of new officers annually for the challenges they will face in their new roles as they join the ranks of the MAG Corps.
-The School of Military Law also provides advanced command and management courses for officers, a course for soldiers serving as legal assistants, and more.
-Additionally, the School of Military Law runs continued legal education courses, professional seminars and conferences.
+The School of Military Law provides advanced command and management courses for officers, a course for soldiers serving as legal assistants, and more.
+The School of Military Law runs continued legal education courses, professional seminars and conferences.